zstreeter/Halide/README_webassembly.md

 -DLLVM_TARGETS_TO_BUILD="X86;ARM;NVPTX;AArch64;Mips;PowerPC;Hexagon;WebAssembly
 ```

+## Enabling wasm JIT
+If you want to run `test_correctness` and other interesting parts of the Halide test suite (and you almost certainly will), you'll need to install libV8 and ensure that LLVM is built with wasm-ld:

 - Ensure that you have tools/lld in your LLVM build checkout:
 ```
 svn co https://llvm.org/svn/llvm-project/lld/trunk /path/to/llvm-trunk/tools/lld
 ```

+(You might have to do a clean build of LLVM for CMake to notice that you've added a tool.)

 - Install libv8 and the d8 shell tool (instructions omitted), or build from source if you prefer (instructions omitted).